5 Easy Ways to Stop Your Dogs Nail From Bleeding

 How to Stop a Dogs Nail From Bleeding With a Bar of Soap:

 - When using a bar of soap dampen it a bit until it gets mushy

 - You’re going to push your dogs affected nail directly into the bar of soap

 - Apply firm pressure for 3-5 minutes

 If you don’t want to push your dogs paw into the soap you can break off a piece and wrap it in a towel before applying.
 Be sure to keep firm pressure for at least 3 minutes to make the bleeding stop.
-If you remove it to take a quick peak before that time it’s likely to start bleeding again.
+When you suspect that the bleeding has stopped take a quick peak first to ensure that it’s worked.